onlabsorg/olojs/docs/api/http-store.md

 - On 200 status code, returns the response body as string
 - On 403 status code, throws a `HTTPStore.ReadPermissionDeniedError`
 - On 404 status code, return an empty string
-- On 405 status code, throws a `HTTPStore.ReadOperationNotAllowedError`
+- On 405 or 501 status code, throws a `HTTPStore.ReadOperationNotAllowedError`
 - On any other status code, throws a generic error

 httpStore.list - async method